Thursday, 14 November 2024

 Proposed section 201QO in the Planning and Environment Act 1987 would allow the Secretary of the Department of Transport and Planning to authorise persons to enter private land to carry out surveys prior to the precinct declaration.
 We are seeking to increase the notice period required to be given to landowners from seven to 14 days.
 This is a minor amendment, but it will minimise disruption and give landowners greater flexibility with their land and affairs accordingly.

 We know how ridiculous the Suburban Rail Loop is, and we know how ridiculous Labor’s so-called housing reforms are due to the map of their precincts and activity centres.
 I took great interest in the map because it prescribes Werribee as an SRL precinct.
 It has got Werribee as an SRL precinct, right?
 The SRL will not get to Werribee until about 2080.
 I do not know about any of you, but I am probably going to be long in the ground by then, and so will most people in this chamber.
 But the government is boasting about how much housing is going to go in the Werribee SRL precinct in 2080.
 I mean, seriously.
-I mean, maybe people receiving their free kinder packs from this government might get to see the Werribee –
+Maybe people receiving their free kinder packs from this government might get to see the Werribee –

 Members interjecting.